neoforged/.github/primers/1.21.5/index.md

 A `RenderPipeline` can be constructed using its builder via `RenderPipeline#builder`.
 A pipeline can then be built by calling `build` and passing it into `RenderPipeline#register`.
 If you have snippets that are used across multiple pipelines, then a partial pipeline can be built via `$Builder#buildSnippet` and then passed to the constructing pipelines in the `builder` method.

+> The following enums described in the examples have their GL codes provided with them as they have been abstracted away.

 ```java
 // This assumes that RenderPipeline#register has been made public through some form
 public static final RenderPipeline EXAMPLE_PIPELINE = RenderPipelines.register(